-Watch our Beanstack sneak preview video (which was created before our summer program, so challenge information will vary) to find out how to register and use the website.
 To find out how to do things in the app, watch Beanstack’s general videos on how to view/participate in challenges, use the reading timer, log past reading, log activities, and log a book as completed.

-What counts toward your reading time?
+What counts toward my reading time?